Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 Sample scripts scammers use with these names

-• “Ready to fly”: She “already has a U.S. visa,” only a small fee is needed for insurance or a ticket.
-After you pay—more fees appear.
+• “Ready to fly”: She “already has a visa,” and only a small fee is needed for insurance or a ticket.
+After you pay, more fees appear.

-• “Border/custody issues”: She’s “detained” due to a document problem.
+• “Border or custody issues”: She is “detained” because of a document problem.
 A “lawyer” or “agent” appears with payment instructions.

-• “Translator limits”: You must buy paid letters/calls to keep talking; direct contacts are discouraged.
+• “Translator limits”: You must buy paid letters or calls to keep talking; direct contacts are discouraged.

 Red flags in the profile itself